rmy17/bioinf-struct/projectThreshold/doc/Threshold_implementation.md

  ### Otsu

 Otsu method is a non-parametric and unsupervised method of automatic threshold selection for picture segmentation.
-The algorithm assumes that the image contains two classes of pixels following bimodal histogram (foreground pixels and background pixels),and search for the threshold that minimizes the intra-class variance (weighted sum of variances of the two classes).
+The algorithm assumes that the image contains two classes of pixels following bimodal histogram[^GLAS1993] (foreground pixels and background pixels),and search for the threshold that minimizes the intra-class variance (weighted sum of variances of the two classes)[^OTS1979].
 The aim is to find the threshold value where the sum of foreground and background spreads is at its minimum.

-Programm summary:
+Program summary:

 1. Compute histogram and probabilities of each intensity level.
 2. Set up initial class probability and initial class means.